 Online fitness coaching is exploding in popularity.
 It’s a flexible and economical alternative to hiring an in-person personal trainer.
 As a coach, you provide detailed training, nutrition, and health advice through email, Skype sessions, or whatever works best for your clients.

-#82 – Online yoga instructor
+87. Online yoga instructor

 Similar to a fitness coach but focused on yoga and spirituality.
 One option is to start your own business—find students or sell videos of your yoga classes online.
 Another option is to work for a digital fitness/yoga company and give classes virtually.

-#83 – App developer
+88. App developer

 As you go through everyday life, think to yourself, “How could an app make this easier?”

 Once a travel job for experienced coders only, this is no longer the case.
 Nowadays, app-building tools make it easy for anyone to create simple apps.
 And oftentimes, simple is better.

-#84 – Travel vlogger
+89. Travel vlogger

 Travel the world, make awesome videos, become a Youtube celebrity, and get paid.
 Sounds like a dream travel job to me.
 It’s not easy, but it’s possible.